fieldtrip/website/development/integration.md

 ## Mixpanel

-We are experimenting with MixPanel to track the software usage.
+We are experimenting with MixPanel for software usage tracking.
 More details are [here](/faq/tracking).

 ## Slack

 We are experimenting with [Slack](https://fieldtriptoolbox.slack.com) as a messaging tool for the development team.

+## Bugzilla - obsolete

+In the past we used [Bugzilla](http://www.bugzilla.org) as an "issue tracker".
+This allows to maintain and distribute to-do lists and supports the follow up communication with users that report problems or suggestions.
+Our bugzilla server is hosted at the DCCN and more details can be found [here](/bugzilla).

 ## Dokuwiki - obsolete